Inclusive communications: Reaching your audiences with content that connects

 What are the elements that affect accessible and inclusive communication?
 In this podcast we answer that very question.
 Join us to hear from Jodie Greer, Founder of Be People Smart.
 And Erica Wong, Senior Brand Consultant at Radley Yeldar.

 Together, we take a deep dive into what it means for content to be accessible and inclusive.
-We explore what you can do to create content that can not only be accessed.
-But makes your internal and external audiences feel connected and included.
+We explore what you can do to create content that makes your internal and external audiences feel connected and included.
 Gain advice that’ll help you to reach your whole audience more effectively.

 We hope you enjoyed this episode of our Texthelp Talks podcast!
 If you'd like to know more about readability, head to our resources at text.help/readability.